jaidenamari/nectar-flow-finance/_posts/2025-05-30-sustainable-investing-guide.md

 ## Sustainable Investing That Reflects You

-If you’re queer, femme, disabled, or just deeply skeptical of systems that weren’t built for you.
+If you’re queer, femme, disabled, or just deeply skeptical of systems that weren’t built with you in mind.
 Then traditional investing advice might feel alienating.

 But sustainable investing?
 It can be a reclamation.
 A way to participate in capitalism _on your own terms and nudge the system in a better direction as you go.